6.2 Consultation within government

 Inconsistency with the Corporations Act 2001 (Commonwealth)

-Departments preparing legislation that could be inconsistent with the Corporations Act 2001 (Commonwealth) are required to consult with the Department of Justice and Attorney-General to ensure that Queensland's obligations arising from the Commonwealth-State Corporations Agreement are fulfilled.
-This Agreement provides that States must notify, and seek the approval of, the Ministerial Council for Corporations when proposing legislation that is inconsistent with the Corporations Act 2001 (Commonwealth).
+Departments preparing legislation that could be inconsistent with the Corporations Act 2001 (Commonwealth) are required to consult with DJAG to ensure that Queensland's obligations arising from the Commonwealth-State Corporations Agreement are fulfilled.
+This Agreement provides that States must notify, and seek the approval of, the Legislative and Governance Forum for Corporations when proposing legislation that is inconsistent with the Corporations Act 2001 (Commonwealth).

-The Division of Employment and Indigenous Initiatives within the Department of Employment, Economic Development and Innovation must be consulted as early as possible during the development of an Employment and Skills Development Impact Statement for all Cabinet submissions (excluding Information and Significant Appointment submissions but including submissions to CBRC).
-Refer to Chapter 5.4.3 "Preparation of a body of a Cabinet submission"
+The Strategy Division within Department of Employment, Small Business and Training (DESBT) must be consulted as early as possible during the development of an Employment and Skills Development Impact Statement for all Cabinet submissions (excluding Information and Significant Appointment submissions but including submissions to CBRC).

-The Office of the Queensland Government Chief Information Officer, Department of Public Works must be consulted where a Cabinet or Cabinet Committee submission has a major information management or information technology and communications component.
+The Office of the Queensland Chief Customer and Digital Officer, Department of Transport and Main Roads must be consulted where a Cabinet or Cabinet Committee submission has a major information management or information technology and communications component.
 Such consultation should be noted in any subsequent Executive Council Minute.

-The QGCIO has a leadership role across government in relation to information and communication technology matters.
+The Queensland Government Customer and Digital Group has a leadership role across government in relation to information and communication technology matters.
 Its involvement in the development process from an early stage is essential to ensure a more centralised and coordinated approach to information and communication technology matters.

 Integrated Development Assessment System